no-go/UART-Smartwatch/README.md

 ## Features

 - Button 1: time and message request (sends a tilde char)
-- Button 1 (hold it until Time Mode exits): next time, you press Button 2, you have a other Time mode
-- Button 2: shows Time (and sends a T char)
+- Button 2: switch time mode
-- Button 2 (more than 4sec pressed): start Dino Game
-- Dino game: Button 2 for jump, 3 lives, 6 speed levels, stores Highscore in EEPROM
 - receive RGB Notification and message count
 - uses MSTimer2 Library

 ### Time Modes

-- Digital (4sec)
+- Digital
-- Analoge (4sec)
+- Analoge
-- Digital for ever

 ## Count, RGB, Blink, Package-Name

 Send a % followed by a byte (char 0 = 0 new messages, char '0' = 48 new messages).
 The 3 next Bytes should be 3 ASCII charaters.
 'A' is 0 and 'z' is 57.
 This range is mapped from 27-255 to set a RGB value.
-The last byte is a char from A-I. A=0=no blinking, B=1 is 100ms on and 900ms of.
-H=8 is 800ms on and 200ms off ...
+The last byte is a char from A-I. You can use it as blink delay (not implemented yet).

 %count,R,G,B,blink(A-I is 0-9, 0 is always on),chars (Package-Name)